 Sugarloaf has plenty of winter activities to keep you busy until the last snowflake falls.
-Get ready for downhill skiing, a terrain park, sliding hill, ice skating and trails for cross-country skiing, snowshoeing, fat biking, winter hiking, and snowmobiling.
+Get ready for downhill skiing, a terrain park, sliding hill, ice skating and trails for cross-country skiing, snowshoeing, fat biking and winter hiking.

 Sugarloaf Provincial Park Ski Hill offers 13 downhill ski trails ranging from beginner to expert, a snowboard terrain park and on-site rentals and ski school.
 Skis (downhill and cross-country), snowboards, snowskates, snowshoes, fat bikes and other equipment are available for rent on site.